siegerts/contributor-metrics/README.md

 ### Lambda environment

-The Lambdas make use of Python, SQlAlchemy, and the GitHub API.
+The Lambdas make use of Python, SQLAlchemy, and the GitHub API.

 To develop locally, create a Python virtual environment using `requirements.txt`.